Mister Bianco

 Sunday Lunch (PR)

-Positioned at a key road junction and with a tram stop outside, the geographic and architectural context of the new site became the starting point for this project.
-This context connected with a conceptual foundation drawn from Italian rationalist architecture — particularly major rail stations such as Venezia Santa Lucia, Firenze Santa Maria Novella, and Roma Termini.
-This informed the brief delivered to Mills Gorman Architects and became the basis for an identity rooted in heritage, movement and space.
+The new identity was conceived through the geographical and architectural context of the new site.
+Being positioned at a key road junction with constant flow from public transport, a conceptual approach was drawn from Italian rationalist architecture – particularly major rail stations such as Venezia Santa Lucia, Firenze Santa Maria Novella, and Roma Termini.
+These references shaped both the architectural brief delivered to Mills Gorman Architects and the visual language of the brand, grounding the project in heritage, movement, gathering, and space.

-Digital presence was reimagined through a redesigned Mister Bianco website and a dedicated site for Bianchetto – emphasising photography, simplifying navigation, and bringing the brand’s new spatial and visual language to life in a new digital space.
+The digital presence was reimagined through a redesigned Mister Bianco website and a dedicated platform for Bianchetto, translating the brand’s new spatial and tonal qualities into a more image-led digital space.

-The rebrand positions Mister Bianco as a richly layered, architecturally-informed hospitality destination with a distinct sense of place and cultural lineage.
-The system unifies three venues through a shared conceptual and visual language while giving each its own identity and tone.
+The rebrand positions Mister Bianco as a richly layered hospitality destination defined by its architecture, narrative, and cultural richness of its Chef Owner.
+The identity system successfully unifies three distinct venues through a shared conceptual foundation, while allowing each space to express its own personality, atmosphere and role within the wider experience.